 Why It Matters: 4 Ways Brands Can Take Advantage of Trending Topics to Generate Earned Media

 We know from the 2022 State of the Media report that journalists are increasingly under pressure to draw audience engagement (in the form of views, likes, shares, etc.), so they are always on the hunt for stories that will speak to the moment and pique interest across multiple channels.

 How can you stay ahead of the stories journalists – and audiences – are hungry for?
 Here are four ways to stay ahead of the news and use trending topics to your advantage.

 - Make use of editorial calendars and major cultural events.
 Many media outlets post their editorial calendars online so you can anticipate when to pitch stories on what topics at certain times of year.
 You should also be aware of key cultural events or holidays to which you can tie stories.
-(Check out Cision’s 2022 Content Calendar for a list of dates to keep in mind when pitching.)
 Another pro tip: Dig into your media database.
 A good, third-party media database will often contain journalists’ editorial calendars along with their main topics of interests.

 - Set up news alerts.
 Google alerts is of course a fast and easy way to get news on trending topics right to your inbox.
 Many brands also rely on third-party experts to aggregate the latest stories for them.
 Cision, for instance, offers curated news briefings that focus in on the latest news stories centered around your brand, industry and even your competitors.

 - Subscribe to industry newsletters.
 Newsletters from companies like PRWeek and PR Daily and PRSA provide a quick look at the top industry news stories, in addition to resources like thought leadership articles, upcoming industry events and research reports.